Skip to content

 FTDialogRouteFilterObserver

-Filters DialogRoute type pages, such as showDialog(),showTimePicker().
+Filters DialogRoute type pages, such as showDialog(), showTimePicker(), etc.

 MaterialApp(